NiklasBrunn/BoostingAutoencoder/README.md

 ## Instructions for running code
+1. **Simulated scRNA-seq data**
-For running the BAE and timeBAE analysis on the simulated scRNA-seq data, you can directly run the files `main_sim3cellgroups3stagessScRNAseq.jl`, `main_sim10stagesScRNAseq.jl`, `modelcomparison_sim10stagesScRNAseq.jl`.
+   For running the BAE and timeBAE analysis on the simulated scRNA-seq data, you can directly run the files `main_sim10stagesScRNAseq.jl`, `modelcomparison_sim10stagesScRNAseq.jl`, `main_sim3cellgroups3stagessScRNAseq.jl`.

+2. **Cortical mouse scRNA-seq data**
       For running the BAE analysis on the cortical mouse data from [Tasic et al.](https://www.nature.com/articles/nn.4216) first, run the script `get_corticalMouseData.jl` followed by `preprocess_corticalMouseData.py` for downloading and preprocessing the data.
 Subsequently, analysis can be performed by running the scripts `main_corticalMouseData.jl` and `subgroupAnalysis_corticalMouseData.jl`.
-For running the timeBAE analysis on the embryoid body data from [Moon et al.](https://www.nature.com/articles/s41587-019-0336-3) first run the preprocessing scripts `get_and_preprocess_embryoidBodyData.py` and `cluster_and_filter_embryoidBodyData.py` followed by `main_embryoidBodyData.jl` for generating the results.
+3. **Embryoid body scRNA-seq data**   For running the timeBAE analysis on the embryoid body data from [Moon et al.](https://www.nature.com/articles/s41587-019-0336-3) first run the preprocessing scripts `get_and_preprocess_embryoidBodyData.py` and `cluster_and_filter_embryoidBodyData.py` followed by `main_embryoidBodyData.jl` for generating the results.